-Contract management systems
+Contracting and tendering management systems

-The risks and opportunities arising during the contracting process constitute one of the main challenges faced by the FCC Group.
-The company has formally established policies and procedures that focus on technical quality technological capacity, economic viability and competitive bidding.
-The process of preparing, presenting and monitoring bids must be authorised at various levels within the organisation.
-The main bid preparation tasks are entrusted to the highly qualified technical staff of the specific departments.
-Additionally, the FCC Group is very active in the field of technological research and innovation and also places a great deal of importance on the ongoing education of its personnel to ensure that all proposals offer the greatest added value for the client.
+The risks and opportunities arising during the tendering and contracting process constitute one of the main challenges faced by the FCC Group.
+The Company has formally established policies and procedures that focus on technical quality technological capacity, economic viability and competitive bidding.
+The process of preparing, presenting and monitoring bids must be authorised at various levels within the organisation, the main bid preparation tasks are entrusted to the highly qualified technical staff of the specific departments.
+To this end, the FCC Group is in the process of implementing a specific risk management procedure for bidding, contracting and execution.

+Additionally, the FCC Group is very active in the field of technological research and innovation to ensure that all proposals offer the greatest added value for the client.